This post may contain affiliate links. Read our disclosure policy.

 I’m skipping the small talk today and jumping right into talking about this cake.
 This is not just any Snickers cake, but a Peanut Butter Snickers Cake.
 Oh yes, we did!

-- Chocolate Buttercream.
+.
 The best chocolate buttercream.
 I know I’m throwing around a lot of absolutes, but these are seriously our favorites.
 I wanted to do little dollops of chocolate buttercream on the outside of the cake to give it a finished look.
 You could skip this step if you’d like, but even if you have no cake decorating skills, you can make these simple stars.
-All you need is a decorating bag and Wilton Tip 2D.
+All you need is a decorating bag and Wilton Tip 2D or 1M tip.

 First, you’ll ice the outside of the cake with peanut butter frosting.
 As you can see, I got the frosting as smooth as possible, but didn’t fuss about making sure it was perfect.
 Most of the cake is going to be covered and all eyes will be on those peanut butter Snickers bars!